 By Rick Steves

-I've talked to too many people who put off their travel dreams because they don't want to do it by themselves.
-If you want to go to Europe but don't have a partner, consider gathering the courage to go it alone.
-There are plenty of people to meet as you travel, and single travelers often enjoy a montage of fun temporary partners throughout their trip.
+I've talked to too many people who put off their travel dreams because they don't want to do it by themselves: The prospect of going alone sounds either too daunting or just not all that fun.
+If you want to travel overseas but don't have a partner, consider gathering the courage to go it alone.
+You'll meet plenty of people as you travel: Think of them as a montage of fun, temporary travel partners.

 Of course, there are downsides to traveling alone: When you're on your own, you don't have a built-in dining companion.
 You've got no one to send ahead while you wait in line, help you figure out the bus schedule, or commiserate with when things go awry.
 And traveling by yourself is usually more expensive.
-With a partner, accommodations cost less because they're shared.
-Rarely does a double room add up to as much as two singles.
-If a single room costs $80, a double room will generally be about $100 — a savings of $30 per night per person.
+With a partner, hotel accommodations cost less because they're shared.
 Other things become cheaper too when you're splitting costs, such as groceries, guidebooks, taxis, storage lockers, and more.

 Solo travel is intensely personal.
-You can discover more about yourself at the same time you're discovering more about Europe.
+You can discover more about yourself at the same time you're discovering more about the places you traveled so far to visit.
 Traveling on your own is fun, challenging, vivid, and exhilarating.
 Realizing that you have what it takes to be your own guide is a thrill known only to solo travelers.
 Your trip is a gift from you to you.

 Traveling Alone Without Feeling Lonely

-For many people contemplating their first solo trip, their biggest fear is that they'll be lonely.
+For many people contemplating their first solo trip, loneliness is their biggest fear.
 Big cities can be cold and ugly when the only person to talk to is yourself.
-And being sick and alone in a country where no one knows you is a sad and miserable experience.
+And being sick and alone in a country where no one knows you can be a sad and miserable experience.

 You'll run across vaga-buddies every day.
-If you stay in hostels, you'll have a built-in family (hostels are open to all ages).
-Or choose small pensions and B&Bs, where the owners have time to talk with you.
-At most tourist sites, you'll meet more people in an hour than you would at home in a day.
-If you're feeling shy, cameras are good icebreakers; offer to take someone's picture with his or her camera.
+If you stay in hostels, you'll have a built-in family (plenty of hostels are comfortable and welcoming to people of all ages).
+Or choose small pensions and B&Bs, where the owners and fellow guests sharing breakfast have time to talk.
+At most tourist sights, you'll meet more people in an hour than you would at home in a day.
+If you're feeling shy, cameras are good icebreakers, even in our selfie era — offer to take someone's picture with his or her camera.

-Take a walking tour of a city (ask at the tourist office).
+Take a group walking tour of a city (check your guidebook or ask at the tourist office).
 You'll learn about the town and meet other travelers, too.
 If you're staying in a hostel, check its message board — some hostels arrange group tours.

 It's easy to meet people on buses and trains.
 When you meet locals who speak English, find out what they think — about anything.
 Take your laundry and a deck of cards to a launderette and turn solitaire into gin rummy.
 You'll end up with a stack of clean clothes and interesting conversations.